List of North Carolina hurricanes (2000–present)

-North Carolina is a U.S. state located on the Atlantic Seaboard in the southeastern United States.
+North Carolina is a U.S. state located on the Atlantic Seaboard in the Southeastern United States.
 Tropical cyclones—storms characterized by a large low-pressure center and numerous thunderstorms that produce strong winds and heavy rain—regularly affect the state.
 According to statistical hurricane research between 1886 and 1996 by the North Carolina State Climatology Office, a tropical cyclone makes landfall along the coastline about once every four years.
 An estimated 17.5% of all North Atlantic tropical cyclones have affected the state.

-This list documents 53 tropical cyclones known to have affected the state between 2000 and the present.
-The most active month is September, with 20 total storms, while November is the least active month with two storms.
-While the most intense storm was Hurricane Isabel in 2003, Hurricane Florence in 2018 was the most destructive and caused the most fatalities.
-The first storm to impact the state during the period was Hurricane Florence in September 2000, and the most recent was Hurricane Isaias in August 2020.
-In terms of windspeeds, Hurricane Isabel was the strongest storm to affect the state, producing maximum sustained winds equivalent to Category 2 status on the Saffir–Simpson hurricane scale.
+This list documents 79 tropical cyclones known to have affected the state between 2000 and the present.
+The most active month is September, with 31 total storms, while November is the least active month with three storms.
+The strongest hurricane to hit the state during the time period was Hurricane Isabel in 2003, producing maximum sustained winds equivalent to Category 2 status on the Saffir–Simpson hurricane scale.
+In terms of impacts, Hurricane Helene in 2024 was the most destructive and the deadliest.
+The first storm to impact the state during the period was Hurricane Florence in September 2000, and the most recent was Hurricane Erin in August 2025.